cyberbotics/webots/docs/reference/supervisor.md

 Default value is 1, i.e. no acceleration.
 If `caption` parameters is set to true, a default caption is printed on the top right corner of the movie showing the current `acceleration` value.

-The `wb_supervisor_movie_is_ready` function returns `TRUE` if the application is ready to start recording a movie, i.e. if another recording process is not already running.
+The `wb_supervisor_movie_is_ready` function returns `true` if the application is ready to start recording a movie, i.e. if another recording process is not already running.
 So it could be used to check if the encoding process is completed and the file has been created.
-Note that if the recording process failed, this function will return `TRUE`.
+Note that if the recording process failed, this function will return `true`.
 In order to detect a failure the `wb_supervisor_movie_failed` function has to be called.

-The `wb_supervisor_movie_failed` function returns `TRUE` if the recording process failed.
+The `wb_supervisor_movie_failed` function returns `true` if the recording process failed.
-After starting a new recording process the returned value is reset to `FALSE`.
+After starting a new recording process the returned value is reset to `false`.

 ---